Shapeshifters8b8t/RIP-pyro/README.md

 Paypal: Indivelopment.
 Devs: GiantNuker/Ionar originally, idk who makes the trash now.
 Domains: pyro.nuker.dev/pyroclient.com.

 I am not responsible for what you do with this information nor am I licensed to defend you against legal action that may occur.

+More information about why pyro is trashy https://github.com/AcaiBerii/pyro